mieubrisse/personal-writing/the-unreasonable-effectiveness-of-hiveminds/post.md

 This desire led me to take my own path, over and over.
 Each time I end up too slow: building things that have already been done, thinking thoughts that have already been thought.

+When Yegge launched Gastown, I didn't install it.
+I read the blog post, thought "too complex," and went off to build my own thing.

+And the "agent enterprise" idea?
+Until now, I've been keeping it close to the chest because maybe _this_ would be the insight that would make me that desired successful entrepreneur.

-I'm realizing I must surrender to the hive.
+But I'm realizing I have to surrender to the hive.

-Give up being The Guy.
-Share the idea freely.
-Focus on relationship-building over product-building.
-Publish the code open-source.
+Give up being The Guy, focus on relationship-building over product-building... and publish this post.

 Especially in this modern world where each human is leveraged by dozens of Claudes (or more, when the agent orchestration finally gets solved)...

 It's the only way.